 - 1. If Type(O) is not Object throw a TypeError exception. - 2.
 Let props be ToObject(Properties). - 3.
-Let names be an internal list containing the names of each enumerable own property of props. - 4.
-Let descriptors be an empty internal List. - 5.
+Let names be an internal list containing the names of each enumerable own property of props.

+- 4. Let descriptors be an empty internal List. - 5.
 For each element P of names in list order, - a.
 Let descObj be the result of calling the [[Get]] internal method of props with P as the argument. - b.
 Let desc be the result of calling ToPropertyDescriptor with descObj as the argument. - c.
-Append desc to the end of descriptors. - 6.
-For each element desc of descriptors in list order, - a.
-Call the [[DefineOwnProperty]] internal method of O with arguments P, desc, and true.

-7. Return O.
+Append the pair (a two element List) consisting of P and desc to the end of descriptors. - 6.
+For each pair from descriptors in list order, - a.
+Let P be the first element of pair. - b.
+Let desc be the second element of pair. - c.
+Call the [[DefineOwnProperty]] internal method of O with arguments P, desc, and true. - 7.
+Return O.